 How to survive the Easter holiday revision period

 The Easter holidays are finally here!
 Even if you don’t celebrate Easter, you’re probably excited at the prospect of no uni for a few weeks.
 But there’s still have the burden of revising for those unavoidable upcoming exams (boo)!
 Some of you might be heading back to your family home, or taking the opportunity to go on holiday.
-While others may have decided to stay in London for the Easter break.
+While others may have decided to stay in London student accommodation for the Easter break.
 Wherever you are, what you all have in common, is that you probably want to forget about university and all that comes along with it.

 But unfortunately for some “unlucky” students, revision is all that you’ll be done during the Easter period.
 And I’m sure that you’ve all said at least once “I will do my assignments or revision over the holidays”.
 But this never really seems to happen quite as easily as you’d like.